Perfect Pot Roast Recipe

 Make sure to use the freshest veggies when possible.
 For this recipe I use carrots, potatoes, celery, garlic and onion but don’t be afraid to add what you like.
 Also make sure to sear the meat before slow cooking.
 This simple step will make a world of difference in your end result.

-Once you have selected your cut of beef, gather your seasonings, beef broth and wine, oil and veggies and begin to create this delicious meal.
+Once you have selected your cut of beef, gather your seasonings, beef broth and wine, oil and veggies and you are ready to create this delicious meal.
 The secret to a great pot roast is to allow it cook low and slow to yield tenderness and flavor.
-See below step by step on how to achieve perfection.
+See below for step by step instructions on how to achieve perfection.

 This Post May Contain Affiliate Links.